spatie/laravel-csp/README.md

 ### Using inline scripts and styles

 When using CSP you must specifically allow the use of inline scripts or styles.
 The recommended way of doing that with this package is to use a `nonce`.
 A nonce is a number that iss unique per request.
 The nonce must be specified in the CSP headers and in an attribute on the html tag.
-This way an attacker has no way of injecting malious scripts or styles.
+This way an attacker has no way of injecting malicious scripts or styles.

 First you must add the nonce to the right directives in your profile: